ibm-cloud-docs/language-translator/customizing.md

 In some cases it might seem that a custom model trained with a parallel corpus is ignoring a specific example that you provided.
 In these cases, try searching your training data for other sentences that might be influencing the translation behavior, or consider using a forced glossary if you want to control a specific translation.

+## Supported document formats for training data
+{: #supported-document-formats-for-training-data}

+The service supports multiple formats for your training data.
+All have in common that they specify an alignment of translated text segments (sentences or phrases).
+The service expects all text data to be encoded in UTF-8 (please see [here](#changing-tmx-file-to-utf-8) for an example on how to convert a TMX file to UTF-8 encoding).
+All training data files are uploaded to the service as part of a `multipart/form-data` request.
+To indicate the type of format (e.g. TMX, CSV, etc.) make sure to either use the correct file extension (e.g. `.tmx`, `.csv`, ...) in the file name or explicitly set the `Content-Type` field for the respective part of the `multipart/form-data` request (e.g. to `text/csv` in the case of a CSV file).

-## Creating TMX files
+### TMX
-{: #creating-tmx-files}
+{: #tmx}

-To provide a glossary or corpus of terms for training the {{site.data.keyword.languagetranslatorshort}} service, create a valid UTF-8 encoded document that conforms to the Translation Memory Exchange (TMX) [version 1.4](http://www.ttt.org/oscarStandards/tmx/){: external} specification.
+One option to provide a glossary or corpus of aligned text segments for training the {{site.data.keyword.languagetranslatorshort}} service is to create a valid UTF-8 encoded document that conforms to the Translation Memory Exchange (TMX) [version 1.4](http://www.ttt.org/oscarStandards/tmx/){: external} specification.
 TMX is an XML specification that is designed for machine-translation tools.
+Submit files to the service either with **file extension**: `.tmx` or **content-type** `application/x-tmx+xml`.
 The following example is a TMX-formatted glossary file with two translation units (`<tu>` elements):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>